← combined signal · move cursor to decompose · isolated modes →

 About

-I am a software engineer with a background in electronics systems design — MSc in signal processing from NTNU, and soon-to-be R&D Developer at Appear.
+I am a software engineer with a background in electronics systems design — pursuing a MSc in signal processing from NTNU, and soon-to-be R&D Developer at Appear.
 I work across the stack: TypeScript, React, and Next.js on the front end; Rust, Go, and Python wherever the problem calls for it.
 My thesis work on frequency-resolved fMRI BOLD processing is where engineering rigour meets creative output, and that dual discipline shapes how I approach every system I build.

 Projects